fedi-e2ee/public-key-directory-specification/Specification.md

 Decryption failures count as rejections and incur a [rate-limiting penalty](#rate-limiting-bad-requests).

 The result of a successful decryption **MUST** be a string that corresponds to a JSON-encoded Protocol Message.

-This JSON blob **MAY** have additional whitespace appended to it.
+If the decrypted JSON contains a `padding` field, it **MUST** be ignored.
+The `padding` field is not covered by the Protocol Message signature and exists solely for length hiding.

 ### HPKE Rules for Encrypted Protocol Messages